rehierl/node-tree-outliner/0-1-mixed/0-x-mnemonic.md

 * attempt to associate information with something more accessible/meaningful
 * i.e. make information more "relatable"

-**TODO** - "memory hooks" in this discussion represent "mnemonics".
+Note that "memory hooks" in this discussion represent "mnemonics".

 <!-- ======================================================================= -->
 ## wikipedia, art of memory